Population: 23 in summer, 7 in winter.

 - The Historic Chicken tour includes the only remaining roadhouse (built in 1899) on the Eagle Trail, Tisha’s schoolhouse, and other structures dating back to the early 1900s.
 Inquire at the The Goldpanner.

 - Look for gold.
-Both Town of Chicken/The Goldpanner and Chicken Gold Camp & Outpost offer gold panning.
-Chicken Gold Camp also offers recreational mining on a claim.
+Downtown Chicken, Town of Chicken/The Goldpanner and Chicken Gold Camp & Outpost offer gold panning.

 - Pedro Dredge No. 4, located at Chicken Gold Camp, operated on Chicken Creek between 1959 and 1967, after mining Pedro Creek outside Fairbanks from 1938 until 1959.
 On the National Register of Historic Places.